Wen Mukubu

-Wen Boss Mukubu (born 2 August 1983) is a Congolese-born Belgian professional basketball player for Leuven Bears of the BNXT League.
+Wen Boss Mukubu (born 2 August 1983) is a Congolese-born Belgian professional basketball coach and former player who played at the forward position.
 He has also played for the Belgian national team, with whom he participated at the EuroBasket 2015.
+He is the current aasistant coach for Coretec Oostende of the BNXT League.

 Professional career

 In May 2021, Mukubu signed with Kangoeroes Mechelen.

 On 6 June 2024 he signed with Leuven Bears of the BNXT League.

+Coaching career

+On September 1, 2026, he signed with Oostende of the BNXT League as an assistant coach, for starting his coaching career.